Empowering WebAssembly with Thin Kernel Interfaces: Abstract

 \section{Abstract}

-WebAssembly is gaining popularity as a portable binary format targetable from many programming languages.
-With a well-specified low-level virtual instruction set, minimal memory footprint and many high-performance implementations, it has been successfully adopted for lightweight in-process memory sandboxing in many contexts.
-Despite these advantages, WebAssembly lacks many standard system interfaces, making it difficult to reuse existing applications.
+Wasm is gaining popularity outside the Web as a well-specified low-level binary format with ISA portability, low memory footprint and polyglot targetability, enabling efficient in-process sandboxing of untrusted code.
+Despite these advantages, Wasm adoption for new domains is often hindered by the lack of many standard system interfaces which precludes reusability of existing software and slows ecosystem growth.

-This paper proposes \sysname: \sysfullname, a thin layer over Linux's userspace system calls, creating a new class of virtualization where WebAssembly seamlessly interacts with native processes and the underlying operating system.
-By virtualizing the lowest level of userspace, \sysname offers application portability with little effort and reuses existing compiler backends.
-With WebAssembly's control flow integrity guarantees, these modules gain an additional level of protection against remote code injection attacks.
-Furthermore, capability-based APIs can themselves be virtualized and implemented in terms of \sysname, improving reuse and robustness through better layering.
-We present an implementation of \sysname in a modern WebAssembly engine and evaluate its performance on a number of applications which we can now compile with mostly trivial effort.
+This paper proposes \emph{thin kernel interfaces} for Wasm, which directly expose OS userspace syscalls without breaking intra-process sandboxing, enabling a new class of virtualization with Wasm as a universal binary format.
+By virtualizing the bottom layer of userspace, kernel interfaces enable effortless application ISA portability, compiler backend reusability, and armor programs with Wasm's built-in control flow integrity and arbitrary code execution protection.
+Furthermore, existing capability-based APIs for Wasm, such as WASI, can be implemented as a Wasm module over kernel interfaces, improving reuse, robustness, and portability through better layering.
+We present an implementation of this concept for two kernels -- Linux and Zephyr -- by extending a modern Wasm engine and evaluate our system's performance on a number of sophisticated applications which can run for the first time on Wasm.